v-prgmr/Object-Detection---SSD-in-Tensorflow/README.md

 Inorder to train your neural network, TensorFlow with GPU support has to be installed.
 There are many tutorials which explain on how to get this working on your machine.
 I will attach my favourite tutorial which I used for setting up TensorFlow GPU on my machine as it does not make sense to explain something that is already clearly explained.
 You can find the link below.

 The tutorial also clearly explains on how to create your own classifier.
 If you have followed it carefully, you will have a .pb file in the end which you can deploy from C++.
-A corresponding labelmap.pbtxt is utilized by the python script to display the names of the custom objects next to the bounding boxes.
+A corresponding labelmap.pbtxt is utilized by the python script to display the names of the custom objects next to the bounding boxes when it detects objects.

 Please follow the tutotial on: (https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10)

 ## Building TensorFlow in Windows

 Skip this part if you dont want to use TensorFlow from C++.
-This is again another tutorial which i followed for setting the TensorFlow C++ library.
+This is again another tutorial which i followed for setting the TensorFlow C++ library on windows.

 Please follow this link: (http://anonimousindonesian.blogspot.com/2017/12/tutorial-how-to-build-tensorflow-on.html)

 ## Using the Frozen .pb file from C++

 Once you have followed the above tutorial to setup TensorFlow GPU and created the object detection classifier, the next step is to use it from C++.
-Python is hands down better to work with, but because the end usage of my project was a development evnironment (Automotive Data and Time-Triggered Framework) based on C++, I had to deploy the neural network in a c++ implementation.
+Python is hands down better to work with, but because the end usage of my project was a development environment (Automotive Data and Time-Triggered Framework) based on C++, I had to deploy the neural network in a c++ implementation.

 The .pb file and the .pbtxt file cannot be directly used in the C++ implementation.
-For the C++ code, a labels.txt is utilized for naming the detected objects next to bouding boxes.
+For the C++ code, a labels.txt is utilized for naming the detected objects next to bounding boxes.
 This labels.txt has to be created in the same order as the labelmap.pbtxt.
 For example if your objects of interest for the custom detector are basketball, shirt and shoe.
 Then the labelmap.pbtxt will look something like this:

 ```
 item {